The market for erectile dysfunction

 PDE5 inhibitors are prescription drugs available in several variants, of which Viagra developed by Pfizer, Cialis developed by Eli Lilly and Levitra developed by Bayer AG and GlaxoSmithKline are market leaders in drug development in the treatment of erectile dysfunction.

-Drugs with PDE5 inhibitors have to be taken a short time before intercourse.
-The effect takes place approximately 30 to 60 minutes after ingestion, which requires planning.
+PDE-5 inhibitors are used when needed, ie the drug is to be taken 30-60 minutes before intercourse.
+Furthermore, they have a short duration of action of up to a maximum of 36 hours.
+All in all, this means that sex needs to be planned and that the natural spontaneity is lost.
 The mechanism of action of PDE5 inhibitors is dilation of the blood vessels in the erectile tissue of the penis, which leads to a stronger erection.
 However, the dilation of the blood vessels is not only limited to this area, so PDE5 inhibitors also affect blood vessels in other parts of the body.

 Gratzke C, Angulo J, Chitaley K, Dai YT, Kim NN, Paick JS, Simonsen U, Uckert S, Wespes E, Andersson KE, Lue